Best fonts in Squarespace: 2023 fonts list and font pairings

 I especially love Lora’s ampersand style!
 You’ll find that ampersand styles (i.e. &) vary greatly between fonts and I like a classically shaped ampersand which Lora has.

-In fact, I love this font so much that at the time of writing this article (September 2023), Lora is my paragraph font and what you’re reading right now.
+In fact, I love this font so much that I used Lora as the paragraph font on this website between 2022 and mid-2024.

 Available in the following weights on Squarespace: